 These days, you seem to see the words “heart-healthy” everywhere—from restaurant menus to cookbooks, from newspapers and TV to government websites.

-What does “heart-healthy” mean for the way you eat day to day when you have HF?
+What does “heart-healthy” mean for the way you eat day to day when you have Heart Failure?

 You may have heard that you should eat less salt, but why?
 Too much salt can cause your body to retain water, which can create an added burden on your heart.

-As part of managing your HF, your doctor may ask you to change a lifetime of eating habits and adopt a heart-healthy, low-salt diet.
+As part of managing your Heart Failure, your doctor may ask you to change a lifetime of eating habits and adopt a heart-healthy, low-salt diet.
 Here’s some help getting started, including a collection of appetizing recipes, to prove that low salt doesn’t have to mean no flavor.

 You may be given a limit measured in mg (milligrams) of sodium per day, most likely 1,500 or 2,000 mg.
 Ordinary table salt is 40% sodium, so this equals just three-quarters of a teaspoon or one teaspoon of salt a day.
 Be sure to ask your doctor what the salt limit should be for your daily diet.